Countly/countly-sdk-documentation/windows/next.md

   <span>For this function to work, only error parameter is required.
 If no device id or app key is provided, it fallbacks to given app key or given/generated device id while initializing. </span>
 </p>
 <p>
-  <span>Keep in mind that, if multiple device id or multiple app key recording is needed, they must be provided to the function.
+  <span>Keep in mind that if you want to send data for a device ID or app key that differs from the ones given during the SDK initialization, you must provide them in the function.
 Here is a minimal call:</span>
 </p>
 <pre><code class="csharp">Countly.Instance.BackendMode().RecordException(error = "Exception");</code></pre>
 <p>